PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-09 10:12:54
+Last updated: 2024-04-09 10:13:30
-Random Quote: They may separate us, but they'll never be able to destroy us. - Pablo Escobar
+Random Quote: Marshall really took a two-flusher on that one! - Ted Mosby